 Summer Camp Program

 At ABC School House we offer special summer camp activities such as ‘water play’ and ‘camping out’.
-We also have guests to help celebrate each week’s theme, such as pony rides for Western Week and a visit from firemen during Community Helpers week.
+We also have guests to help celebrate each week’s theme, such as the fire department during Community Helpers week.
 The children will each receive a camp T-shirt.
 There is an additional fee for this program.

 The Center’s staff is a diverse group of nurturing adults, who are committed to provide a safe and educational environment for your child.
+Our multi-cultural and multi-lingual staff introduce different languages and cultures to our students.
 Their qualifications for employment may include college degrees or certificate programs, current college student status and previous work experience in the early childhood field along with a true desire to work with young children.
 No matter what their previous qualifications are, we provide our staff with additional training.
-All staff members are required to become certified in CPR and basic First Aid.
+All staff members are required to become recertified in CPR and basic First Aid every two years.

 ABC School House has been providing child care services to the Burbank community since 1964.
 We are privileged to have many second-generation students attending the Center.

 Hover over or double-tap their profile photo below to see who they are.

 What Parents Say

 "I'm very comfortable leaving my kids here.
 I had toured several places.
 After looking at websites, talking to other parents and the staff, I couldn't find anything.
 I'm critical when it comes my kids and I give ABC an A+"